 "Based on the initial success of Amex Sync for offers, we know there is significant power in combining our assets with Twitter's platform to bring value to Cardmembers and merchants," said Leslie Berland, Senior Vice President, Digital Partnerships and Development at American Express.

-"Now, we're leveraging our unique technology and closed-loop network to introduce a seamless solution that redefines what's possible in the world of social commerce
+"Now, we're leveraging our unique technology and closed-loop network to introduce a seamless solution that redefines what's possible in the world of social commerce," he declared.

 The first product offered was a $25 American Express gift card for just $15.
 A full catalogue of products that can be purchased via Tweets will be available from today, but participating merchants include Amazon, Sony, Urban Zen and Xbox.